BerenMillidge/BerenMillidge.github.io/_posts/2019-12-13-Thoughts-On-The-Election.md

 6.)
 There is clearly a stable (if slight) majority in England for Brexit.
 This has not changed since 2016.
 Despite the rhetoric before the election about the second referendum and people "realizing their mistake".
 This largely does not appear to have happened.
 This is likely because Brexit is fundamentally a values question and not an economic question.
 Ultimately it doesn't matter at all whether the 350m figure is correct or not.
 It's symbolic of values.
 The actual economic numbers are something nobody on either side really cares about.

 I think we have seen the now substantial realignment which will last for the next political epoch.
-In britain populism has effectively won enough to establish itself inside a major party.
+In Britain "populism" has effectively won enough to establish itself inside a major party.
 Now the realignment will occur I expect the current political fervour to start dying down again soon and getting back to normal, even if it's a very different (and largely unthinkable) from the perspective on 2015.

 7.)
 How fast major political realignments can occur.
 The past 4 years would have been essentially unimaginable to somebody in the mainstream of 2015.
 It certainly took me by surprise.
 Who knows what will happen in the next 4 years.
 Personally I think now that the realignment has fundamentally occured and some form of populism has won that things will slowly settle down polictically in the UK, and that politics will be fundamentally much less exciting after Brexit is done for a while.
 Until the next realignment takes place.